 - Provide guidance to those managing services regarding the follow-up conversations about risk with their team members, including the potential responses to protect or support staff.

-Line managers should be aware that there are multiple factors to consider in the COVID-19 return to work risk assessment.
-These include community infection levels, individual vulnerability, workplace / commute transmission risk, workers' concerns / expectations and more recently, vaccination and previous COVID-19 infection.
+Line managers should be aware that there are multiple factors to consider in the COVID-19 work or return to work risk assessment.
+These include community infection levels, individual vulnerability, workplace / commute transmission risk, workers' concerns/expectations and more recently, vaccination and previous COVID-19 infection.

 Risk assessment conversations

-Organisations should regularly talk to staff through one-to-one conversations about how they are and whether they need any support to improve their working experience.
+Organisations should regularly talk to staff through one-to-one conversations about how they are, and if they need any support to improve their working experience.
 Risk assessment discussions should be purposeful, supportive and specifically designed to review physical and psychological risk factors to an individual, as well as their personal circumstances.

 Notwithstanding this advice, organisations will recognise that some team members will have health concerns that they may not wish to discuss with their manager.
 In this situation, a review by the organisation’s occupational health team or another relevant person may be appropriate.